Medical Education at QVH

 Trainees are represented on the Local Faculty Groups for each specialty, on the Local Academic Board, and also have their own Junior Doctors’ Forum which meets regularly.
 The forum is an informal discussion group for doctors to meet with colleagues, managers and consultants to discuss issues relating to working at the hospital, patient safety and any other relevant topics.

 Junior doctors are represented on the Local Negotiating Committee (LNC).
-The chairman is Mr Ken Sneddon, Consultant Oral and Maxillofacial Surgeon and the LNC secretary is Sue Plummer, Medical Workforce Adviser.
+The chairman is Mr Ken Sneddon, Consultant Oral and Maxillofacial Surgeon.

 Every trainee is allocated a named educational supervisor for the duration of the placement.
 Trainees’ feedback on their training at QVH is collected using confidential interim and exit questionnaires.
 Any issues raised are fed back to the specialty concerned.
 Trainees are also offered one to one meetings with the director of medical education, if they require them.